Also see FAQ for Designers

 Why is my computer very slow running Tabletopia?

-If your computer is not powerful enough, some games with a lot of game components can run slower.
-Try changing the graphics quality.
+Some games with a lot of game components can run slower.
+You can try changing the graphics quality.

 You do not support my browser.
 What other options do I have?

-Also Tabletopia can be downloaded for Windows & Mac through the Steam platform for free.
-And later in 2017 a mobile app for iOS and Android tablets will be released.
+Tabletopia can be downloaded for Windows & Mac through the Steam platform for free.
+You can also download our iOS or Android app to play supported games.

 Is a Linux version planned?

 Tabletopia is based on the Unity Technologies platform, which does not officially support WebPlayer for Linux.
-However, during the porting of Tabletopia to Steam, we are aiming primarily for Windows and MacOS, and then Linux afterwards.
+However, you can use Tabletopia on any modern web browser that supports WebGL.

 Open the following outgoing ports for Tabletopia to function well: